lune-lang/prelude/DOC.md

 ```
 :: string -> string
 ```
-Convert all the letters in string to uppercase.
+Convert all the letters in a string to uppercase.

 <a name="String.padLeft"></a>
 <a name="String.padRight"></a>